-Geographic Information System (GIS): A computerized information system developed to integrate, store, edit, analyze, share, and display geographic information and land use data.
+Geographic Information System (GIS): A computerized information system that integrates, stores, edits, analyzes, shares, and displays geographic information and land use database.

 Geologic Hazard: A geologic phenomenon which is so adverse to past, current or foreseeable construction or land use as to constitute a significant hazard to public health and safety or to property.
 The term includes but is not limited to: